-This print contains combinational logic associated with the input data required for the C and V bits of the Condition Codes.
-Conditioning of these data inputs is a function of IR decode and the present Processor Status.
+This print shows combinational logic associated with the input data required for the C and V bits of the condition codes.
+Conditioning of these data inputs is a function of the IR decode and the present processor status.

-K3-9 V DATA L - is the V DATA input of the oVerflow bit of the Condition Code portion of the Processor Status word.
-This input reflects direct loading inputs (DMUX01) as well as instruction data inputs V(ROTSHF), V(COMPARE1), and V(COMPARE2).
+K3-9 V DATA L is the V DATA input of the overflow bit of the condition code portion of the processor status word.
+This input reflects direct loading inputs (D MUX01) as well as instruction data inputs: V(ROTSHF), V(COMPARE1), and V(COMPARE2).
 The signal is used on print K5-2 of STATUS.

-K3-9 C DATA H - is the C DATA input of the C or Carry bit of the Condition Code portion of the Processor Status word.
-This input reflects direct loading inputs (DMUX00) as well as instruction data inputs.
+K3-9 C DATA H is the C DATA input of the C or carry bit of the condition code portion of the processor status word.
+This input reflects direct loading inputs (D MUX00), as well as instruction data inputs.
 The signal is used on print K5-2 of STATUS.